Nations Deliver New Climate Targets Ahead of Climate Summit | LatestLY

 Big climate emitters are falling behind

-Many countries — including China — are expected to come forward with proposals.
-More than 100 nations have registered to speak as part of this week's UN Climate Summit,taking place on the sidelines of the UN General Assembly meeting in New York.
+Many countries are expected to come forward with proposals.
+More than 100 nations have registered to speak at the UN Climate Summit,taking place on the sidelines of the UN General Assembly meeting in New York.

 So, what are countries promising?
 And what does it mean for action on global warming?

-Note: This article was changed to update China's announced climate targets